What's the difference?: Blizzard vs. snowstorm

 When snow is in the forecast, meteorologists like to let us know early and often.
 If there's a chance of snow, it will headline the evening news for days leading up to the weather event.
-Once the flakes start to fall, TV reporters will show up at interstate overpasses all over Chicagoland for a live look at weather and traffic conditions.
+Once the flakes start to fall, TV reporters will show up at interstate overpasses all over the Chicago area for a live look at weather and traffic conditions.

 Snow gets our attention, and for good reason.
 It can wreak havoc on our commutes and make simple errands a dangerous journey.
 It even adds to our household chores, in the form of shoveling our sidewalks and driveways.
 But when is a snowstorm not just an ordinary snowstorm and something more?

 Snowstorm isn't actually a scientific term.
 Any storm system that produces snow could be called a snowstorm.
 When we think of serious snowstorms, the kind that cause us to hunker down indoors for a few days until the weather — and the roads — is clear, we think of blizzards.

 Blizzard is a technical term with certain criteria that must be met.
 For a blizzard to occur, there must be sustained winds of 35 mph with snow and blowing snow reducing visibility to less than a quarter mile for a period of three hours or more, according to the National Weather Service.

 One interesting note about blizzards: Nary a flake of snow has to be falling to experience a blizzard.
 That's right.
 Previously fallen snow that is blowing around because of high winds can create a blizzard if all the criteria are met.
 Blizzards that occur when snow is not falling are sometimes called ground blizzards, the National Weather Service reports.